ewusiessel/code-institute-first-project/README.md

 <li>https://www.youtube.com/watch?v=zDpCejbl1sU&list=PLiyqS96MJJY_AFMvN-X_e8b5a9wYoD1Dh&index=23&t=2s</li>

 <h3>Acknowledgements</h3>
-I received inspiration for this project from my own experience of building and maintaining a WordPress website for this business in the past years.
-My mentor Simen Daehlin guided me towards attempting the special responsive header on the Home page.
+I received inspiration for this project from my own experience of building and maintaining a My guided me towards attempting the special responsive header on the Home page.

 <h4>Disclaimer</h4>
 The content of this Website is for educational purposes only.